sourcegraph/learn/posts/how-to-use-the-different-map-variants-of-java.md

 We can see that all the continents are now printed, including `Antarctica`.
 Printing `null` is not the most user-friendly message but at least we're not throwing a `NullPointerException` exception anymore.

 As we discussed when using `Hashtable`, there is a slight trade off to using `HashMap`.
 A `HashMap` is not synchronized and therefore isn’t thread safe.
-Depending on your use case, if you really need to share a map between threads either use `Hashtable` or use the recommended `ConcurrentHashMap`, which is a `HashMap` that’s optimized for highly concurrent use cases.
+Depending on your use case, if you really need to share a map between threads, either use `Hashtable` or use the recommended `ConcurrentHashMap`, which is a `HashMap` that’s optimized for highly concurrent use cases.
 Next, we’ll review `LinkedHashMap`.

 ## `LinkedHashMap`